3. Promoting Your Consulting Services

 There are good companies that have pre-designed card templates online.
 Some printers, such as Federal Express, have an online template you complete, then you pick up the cards in a few hours or the next day.
 (Fast turn-around cards often use the lighter stock paper.)
 Some online printers give you online templates and then ship your cards in approximately a week.

-Check for online cards for US delivery at,
+Check for business cards created online for US delivery at,

 Every time you send an email someone will see your signature block.
 Use it effectively to brand yourself.
 You should include,